sciactive/nephele/packages/adapter-file-system/README.md

 app.use(
   '/',
-  nepheleServer(
-    {
+  nepheleServer({
     adapter: new FileSystemAdapter({
       root: '/path/to/webdav/root',
       // This option is important to get right.
       usernamesMapToSystemUsers: false,
     }),
     authenticator: new ExampleAuthenticator(),
-    },
-    { realm: 'My WebDAV Server' }
-  )
+  })
 );

 app.listen(port, () => {